transistorfet/molten/README.md

   (like Closure<(Int) -> Int>, or perhaps something shorter)

 - Execptions haven't been implemented yet.
-This somewhat relates to the above issue of making all functions support throwing execptions, which means a need to declare C/C++ functions that do not allow exceptions.
+This somewhat relates to the above issue of making all functions support throwing exceptions, which means a need to declare C/C++ functions that do not allow exceptions.

 - Class members can be declared with an optional initial value, but the